danicah17/Danica_BSEPortfolio/index.md

 The piezo buzzer is an output device, so I tell it what to do in my code.
 I can control when it beeps, the frequency at which it beeps at, and how long it beeps for.
 Since I want the buzzer to beep for 3 different purposes, I set a different frequency each time so the user wouldn't be confused on what it's beeping about.
 For example, if the flex sensor bends past 30 degrees (the threshold I set), it will keep beeping at 1000 Hz until the flex sensor's angle is below 30.
 On the other hand, if I'm doing wrist turns, the piezo buzzer will beep at 3000 Hz for 500 milliseconds every time I complete a wrist turn.

 ### How to Monitor Wrist Turns
 For the accelerometer, I really didn't change much.
 I still used the Madgwick filter to convert the values of the gyroscope and the accelerometer into orientations along the roll, pitch, and yaw axes.
 The only difference was how I used the values along the pitch axes.
 The code I had to write had a lot of checks and I had to make many global variables.
 For starters, I needed to make sure that the code block for wrist turns would only run when I commanded it to.
 I made a boolean called exercise and made it so the code block would only run if exercise was set to true.
 Next, I made a boolean called calibrated.
 To make it true, I have to make sure my wrist is straight and the pitch values were between 2 and -2 for at least 3 seconds.
 Once the device is calibrated, I can start doing my wrist turns.
 For my wrist turns, I made an another boolean called waiting4Raise.
 Once my wrist is pointed downwards and has a pitch value that is bigger than 42, waiting4Raise becomes true and a timer starts. waiting4Raise basically means that the device is waiting for me to move my wrist upward, since I already moved it down.
 If within 2 seconds my wrist is pointed up and the pitch value is less than -56, the rep count increases since that counts as a complete wrist turn.
 After one wrist turn, waiting4Raise is set back to false.
 If I have completed all of my wrist turns, exercise is set to false, calibrated is also set to false, and the rep count is set back to 0.
+(Refer to the second or third milestone code in the code appendix to see how I coded the wrist turns)

 ![Headstone Image](Programming flowchart example.jpeg)
 Figure #5: The flow chart of my wrist turn code

 ### Bluetooth
 Since the ESP32 already has a built in Bluetooth module, I didn't have to use the HC05.
 Implementing the Bluetooth module was not too complicated.
 I first downloaded the BleSerial library on Arduino and created a BleSerial object in my code.
 The BleSerial object is the serial on my phone, and creating it allows me to actually run code that uses it.
 I then downloaded the BLESerialnRF52 app on my phone, since downloading an app is the only way to open a serial on a phone.
 I then figured out how to communicate between the two serials using code.
 It mainly consisted of using the available() function to check if there was data to be read, then using the read() function to read the data.
 Then with that data I could do whatever I wanted.
 I realized I could use this communication to write commands on my phone.
 I tweaked the code so that the device would do things based on the commands I typed on my phone serial.
 For example, if I typed "start monitoring" on my phone, the device would start monitoring the angle of the flex sensor and allowing the buzzer to beep.
 Or, if I wanted to do a certain amount of wrist turns, I could type in "do wrist turns" on my serial and also type in how many I want to do.
-(Refer to the milestone 2 code in the code appendix to see how I coded the bluetooth serial)
+(Refer to the milestone 2 or milestone 2 code in the code appendix to see how I coded the bluetooth serial)

 ![Headstone Image](bleandesp.jpg)
 Figure #6: The BLESerialnRF52 app and ESP32